EDITORIAL BOARD

 Dr. Eric S. Owusu, Ph.D.

-Dr. Eric S. Owusu is a Post-Doctoral Research Associate with specialized expertise in Production, Resource, and Development Economics.
-Their research focuses on the productivity and efficiency impacts of farm management practices, agricultural resource use, and the adoption of digital innovations in agriculture.
+Dr. Eric Owusu is a Post-Doctoral Research Associate with specialized expertise in Production, Resource, and Development Economics.
+His research focuses on the productivity and efficiency impacts of farm management practices, agricultural resource use, and the adoption of digital innovations in agriculture.
 He also explores the impacts of food safety training on growers’ compliance capacity and overall farm performance, contributing to improved agricultural practices and food systems.
+With a strong background in both field research and applied economics, he is dedicated to advancing sustainable farming practices and resource efficiency through innovative approaches and data-driven insights.

 Dr. Godwin Kofi Vondolia (PhD)